School of Liberal Arts

 Tuition and Fees

 Tuition and fees are due at the time of registration.
 Changes in charges for tuition, fees, housing, and meals will probably continue to occur, depending upon the costs incurred by the university to provide quality education.
 The university will make every effort to keep increases at a minimum and provide as much advance notice as possible.
-It should be noted that tuition never has covered more than a portion of the cost of education.
+It should be noted that tuition has never covered more than a portion of the cost of education.
 The difference is made up from endowment and gifts to the university.

 Unified Code of Graduate Student Academic Conduct